cnoe-io/stacks/crossplane-integrations/README.md

 # Crossplane Integrations for Backstage

-`idpBuilder` is extensible to launch custom crossplane patterns using package extensions.
+`idpBuilder` is extensible to launch custom Crossplane patterns using package extensions.

 Please use the below command to deploy an IDP reference implementation with an Argo application for preparing up the setup for terraform integrations: